ppossanzini/MapZilla/docs/source/Queryable-Extensions.md

 };
 ```

-This map through AutoMapper will result in a SELECT N+1 problem, as each child `Course` will be queried one at a time, unless specified through your ORM to eagerly fetch.
+This map through MapZilla will result in a SELECT N+1 problem, as each child `Course` will be queried one at a time, unless specified through your ORM to eagerly fetch.
 With LINQ projection, no special configuration or specification is needed with your ORM.
 The ORM uses the LINQ projection to build the exact SQL query needed.

 That means that you don't need to use explicit eager loading (`Include`) with `ProjectTo`.
 If you need something like filtered `Include`, have the filter in your map: